Do you ever feel stuck? Ever wonder how in the world you got to where you are? Do you ever look around you and wish life could be different?

 Years ago I read the book entitled “A Child Called It” by David Pelzer.
 The book details one of the worst child abuse cases in California.
-It was very difficult to read about the pain and suffering that this child went through.
+It was difficult to read about the pain and suffering that this child went through.
 He received hate instead of love as a child.

 If David had ended up on the streets as a drug addict I don’t know that any of us would have found fault on his part.
 We would have said that he was a victim of his upbringing (or lack thereof).
 I would have looked at the situation with great sadness, heartbroken at the hand he was dealt.
-I would have understood if he ended up on the streets or worse.

-Spoiler alert: David Pelzer didn’t end up on the streets or as a drug addict.
+Spoiler alert: David Pelzer didn’t end up on the streets or spiral out as a drug addict.
 He became a successful author, a husband, a father.
 He chose to respond differently to how he was treated, and his story is an inspiration.